 The Honorable William H. Frist, M.D.

-As a U.S. Senator representing Tennessee from 1994 -2006 (the first practicing physician elected to the Senate since 1928), Dr. Frist served on both the Health (HELP) and the Finance Committees responsible for writing all health legislation.
+As a U.S. Senator representing Tennessee from 1994 -2006 (the first practicing physician elected to the Senate since 1928), Senator Frist served on both the Health (HELP) and the Finance Committees responsible for writing all health legislation.
 He was elected Majority Leader of the Senate, having served fewer total years in Congress than any person chosen to lead that body in history.
 His leadership was instrumental in the passage of the 2003 Medicare Modernization Act and the historic PEPFAR legislation that provided life-saving treatment globally to over 12 million people and reversed the spread of HIV/AIDS worldwide.
 He also held seats on the Foreign Relations Committee where he chaired the Subcommittee on Africa, the Commerce Committee, and the Banking Committee.
 He served six years with President Clinton and six years with President Bush.
 Honoring his pledge to serve just two terms, he left the Senate and his position as Majority Leader in 2006.

-Currently Dr. Frist serves as an adjunct professor of Cardiac Surgery at Vanderbilt University and clinical professor of Surgery at Meharry Medical College.
 As a leading authority on healthcare, Senator Frist speaks nationally on health reform, government policy, global health, education reform, and volunteerism.

 Senator Frist is married and has three sons, nine grandchildren and lives with his wife Tracy in Franklin, Tennessee.